-A) Organization - The University of Puerto Rico Retirement System (the System) is the administrator of a single-employer defined benefit pension plan that was created by Act No. 135, approved on May 7, 1942 (superseded by Act No. 1 of January 20, 1966, as amended (the "Act No. 1")).
-The System started operations on January 1, 1945, the date on which contributions by employees and the University of Puerto Rico (the University) commenced.
+A) Organization - The University of Puerto Rico Retirement System ("the System") is the administrator of a single-employer defined benefit pension plan that was created by Act No. 135, approved on May 7, 1942 (superseded by Act No. 1 of January 20, 1966, as amended (the "Act No. 1")).
+The System started operations on January 1, 1945, the date on which contributions by employees and the University of Puerto Rico ("the University") commenced.
 Assets of the System are legally held in a Trust, separate from the assets of the University of Puerto Rico, and are held solely for the purpose of meeting the System's obligations.

-The responsibility for the proper operation and administration of the System is vested in the Executive Director of the System, which in turn will report to the Retirement System Committee of the Governing Board of the University (the Committee).
+The responsibility for the proper operation and administration of the System is vested in the Executive Director of the System, which in turn will report to the Retirement System Committee of the Governing Board of the University ("the Committee").
 The Committee will then notify the Members of the Governing Board of the University of any decisions made related to the System.
-The Governing Board of the University is the Trustee of the System.
-Refer to Note 11 for subsequent change in Trustee of the System.
+The Governing Board of the University was the Trustee of the System up to October 1, 2020.